 Lower Thirds

-A graphic overlay (usually at the bottom third of the screen) used to display titles, names, branding, or calls to action during a stream.
+A graphic overlay (usually at the bottom third of the screen) displays titles, names, branding, or calls to action during a stream.

 Live Viewer Count

-A real-time metric showing how many viewers are watching the live stream at any given moment.
+A real-time metric shows how many viewers watch the livestream at any given moment.

 Looping Video